Applications to UKRI should be submitted through the Joint Electronic Submission system (Je-S) by 10 February 2021, 4:00pm (GMT).

 It is expected that the summaries are written in plain English and avoid the use of jargon and acronyms and avoid including confidential information.

 Please also make clear in your summary how your project is ODA compliant, for example by identifying the development challenge(s) being addressed, the aims of the project and the beneficiary countries.

 Case for support

 The same case for support should be submitted to each funder.
-The case for support should be a maximum of five sides of A4 and comprise the following sections:
+The case for support should be a maximum of 5 sides of A4 and comprise the following sections:

 Vision and objectives

-The overall vision and objectives of the project, setting out the proposal’s relevance to the call and contribution to SDGs.
+The overall vision and objectives of the project, setting out the proposal’s relevance to the funding opportunity and contribution to SDGs.

 This should include a brief overview of the previously funded projects (including any key outcomes) and how this project will enable new perspectives and collaborations between these projects.
 You should describe the major sustainable development challenge(s) being addressed, the expected outcomes of the project and how it will build on and add value to the previously funded projects.